A Process of Discovery

 The Application

-Primary or Elementary
+Primary & Elementary

-• Attend an Intro Event
+Attend an Intro Event

-• Schedule an Observation
+Schedule an Observation

-• Submit Your Application
+Submit Your Application

-• Schedule an Interview
+Schedule an Interview

 Middle School

-• Attend an Intro Event with your child
+Attend an Intro Event with Your Child

-• Schedule a student-led Tour of the Middle School
+Schedule a Student-Led Tour of the Middle School

-• Schedule an Interview
+Schedule an Interview for parents and applicants

 Pacific Crest School admits students of any race, gender, color, sexual orientation national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to the students at the school.
 It does not discriminate on the basis of race, gender, color, sexual orientation, national and ethnic origin, in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.